-Key issues identified in compiling information on the City of South San Francisco include the following:
+Key issues identified in compiling information on Westborough Water District include the following:

 WWD has adequate capacity to serve the existing and future needs of customers within the District's boundaries.
-The District prepared an Urban Water Management Plan in 2015 that identifies the potential growth and impacts of this growth on the District's water service.
+The District prepared an Urban Water Management Plan in 2021 that identifies the potential growth and impacts of this growth on the District's water service.
 The District encompasses 1 square mile and the service area is highly developed, with only a small portion of new additional customers anticipated to be added to the District over the next 25 years.

-The District reviews Capital Improvement Projects annually.
+The District reviews Capital Improvement Projects (CIP) annually.
 Per WWD staff, the District currently uses the "Pay-As-You-Go" budget rule to pay for capital projects.
 The District is in the process of conducting a rate and fee study to address \$38 million worth of potential capital projects.

-A multi-year Capital Improvement Plan (CIP) could help identify critical projects over a longer planning period, prioritize the projects, and identify funding in subsequent budgets.
+A multi-year CIP could help identify critical projects over a longer planning period, prioritize the projects, and identify funding in subsequent budgets.
 Consistent with best practices WWD should prioritize improvements and identify financing mechanisms to fund CIP projects over time.
 WWD is a small district with limited potential for new customers.
 The CIP should take into consideration this constraint and seek economies of scale where appropriate.